moatra/playground/README.md

 PlayGround
 =====================================

-This projects is a starting foundation for using the following stack of technologies together:
+This projects is a starting foundation for developing, testing, and deploying an application using the following stack of technologies together:

 * [Vagrant](http://www.vagrantup.com/) (Virtual Machine management)
 * [Ansible](http://www.ansibleworks.com/docs/) (Machine configuration management)